ranishkadiwal/github-slideshow/_posts/0000-01-02-ranishkadiwal.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our ranish slide!"
 ---
 This is new text i write for learning
 Use the left arrow to go back!